Wan-Ge/Algorithms-Edition-4/README.md

 At the moment, i just added the original book without giving the sorting visualization window code.
 To facilitate myself and those who need it to view and study.
 (2017/03/17)

 Hope you will like it !                ^ _ ^

 Dependencies: algs4.jar

 Data files: http://algs4.cs.princeton.edu/code/algs4.jar

 Tips: There is a problem worthy of our attention.
 The stack used in book(or algs4.jar) is not the same as the JDK.
 In fact, there is a bug in JDK of Stack since JDK 1.3, while you use foreach loop to iterate an array, you will find that the order isn't from bottom to top as you like.
 It will iterate it from top to bottom.
 More information you can see this article ([CSDN_Blog](http://blog.csdn.net/lai_li/article/details/68948693)) or official website([Oracle](http://bugs.java.com/bugdatabase/view_bug.do?bug_id=4475301)).

+Modified for a test.